AlexNorell/website/content/post/set-up-yubikey/index.md

 ## Migrate GPG Keys

-Now that the Yubikey is configured with pins and additional information, we can add our keys to it.
+Now that the YubiKey is configured with pins and additional information, we can add our keys to it.
 To do this, we'll use the `gpg --edit-key` console, using our primary key fingerprint.

 ```sh
 gpg --edit-key $PRIMARY